 Depending on the severity of your crepey skin, there are several treatments that you can do at home or with your dermatologist.
 Some over-the-counter products include retinoids, alpha hydroxy acids, or peptides.
 These products should be used as directed, and you should stop using them if you experience stinging or burning sensations.

 A simple sugar scrub to remove dry skin may be enough to treat your crepey skin.
 You should also incorporate face and body cleansers that won’t strip your skin of its natural lipid and protein barriers into your daily routine.
 These cleansers will help keep your skin properly moisturized.

-If over-the-counter products and home remedies aren’t giving you the results you want, you should talk to your dermatologist.
+If over-the-counter products and home remedies aren’t giving you the results you want, you should talk to your dermatologist or cosmetic skin treatment specialist.
 There are a few dermatological treatments that could treat your dry skin, including:

 If you’ve experienced excessive weight loss, you should consider cosmetic surgery as a way to remove your crepey skin.
 A cosmetic surgeon may also suggest other anti-aging solutions to help treat dry or thin skin.

 Stem cell therapy is another exciting option for crepey skin.
 Stem cells are cells in the body that have the unique ability to transform into new tissue — including skin cells.
 Dr. Bill Johnson and the team at Innovations Medical have been highly successful in using stem cell therapy to help reverse some of the effects of aging and sun damage on the skin.
 By stimulating the production of collagen, stem cell therapy using fat stem cells can help tighten and smooth skin in problem areas, including the appearance of crepey skin.